L. Grace Dibble

 (Lucy) Grace Dibble (1902-1998) was a British teacher, traveller and travel writer.
 She wrote as L. Grace Dibble.

 Life

 Lucy Grace Dibble was born on 3 October 1902 in Basingstoke.
 The family moved to Kent when she was a child, eventually moving to a house in Bearsted, Mount Pleasant, that had earlier belonged to the cricketer Alfred Mynn.
 She was educated at Maidstone Grammar School for Girls before training as a teacher at Homerton College, Cambridge.
 She gained a University of Cambridge Diploma in Geography, followed by an honours degree in geography from the University of London.

-Dibble taught in Winnipeg, Canada, Poona, India and in various colleges in Nigeria.
-Upon retirement to Broadstairs Kent, she embarked upon a new career as a travel writer.
+Dibble taught in Winnipeg, Canada, Poona, India and in various colleges in Nigeria as well as at Dane Court Technical High School for Girls in Broadstairs, Kent.
+Upon retirement in Broadstairs Kent, she embarked upon a new career as a travel writer.

 She died on 3 September 1998.